The Don Beech Scandal: Synopsis

 After it was suspected that he had been involved in corrupt criminal activity, unbeknown to Beech, a new Detective Sergeant, Claire Stanton, was placed at Sun Hill.
 An undercover officer from the Complaints Investigation Bureau, she infiltrated Sun Hill CID to gather evidence and expose Beech's corrupt activities.
-Beech revealed his activities to fellow officer, DS John Boulton, and offered him a bribe for his help in escaping his superiors.
-Boulton refused, and in the resulting fight, Beech headbutted Boulton, breaking his nose, and causing him to collapse.
-Boulton responded by trying to strangle Beech, but Beech slammed his head against the floor, killing him.
 Nobody suspected Beech of being the killer, and his eventual downfall took place when he entered into a corrupt business relationship with local crime-boss Howard Fallon, which resulted in Beech destroying evidence implicating Fallon, intimidating witnesses and supplying intelligence on the progress of police investigations into Fallon's empire.
-When his actions began to come to light, Beech fled.
+During an investigation into Fallon's criminal activities, it transpired that Beech was in deep trouble and in a desperate attempt to save his skin, Beech revealed his activities to a fellow officer, DS John Boulton, and offered him a bribe for his help in hiding his involvement.
+Boulton refused, and in the resulting fight, Beech headbutted Boulton, breaking his nose and causing him to collapse.
+Boulton responded by trying to strangle Beech, but Beech banged his head 4 times against the floor, killing him.
+After working out that Stanton was in fact a CIB mole, he persuaded her along with her commanding officer that he was willing to give up his fellow bent officers that also had dealings with Fallon and his associate; however, he double-crossed everyone by escaping across the river.

-Following Beech's disappearance, CIB under the leadership of Commander Ford (Mark McGann), suspend and interview each member of CID.
+Following Beech's disappearance, CIB, under the leadership of Commander Ford (Mark McGann), suspend and interview each member of CID.
 Duncan Lennox is shocked to discover that Claire Stanton is a CIB mole.
 Charles Brownlow is informed by Chief Superintendent Guy Mannion (Nick Miles) that he is expected to resign.
-He refuses at first, but Chief Inspecter Conway makes him realise that he has no choice.
+He refuses at first, but Chief Inspector Conway makes him realise he has no choice.
 Beech attempts to raise as much money as he can, whilst Jack Meadows (Simon Rouse) contacts Commander Campbell from Scotland Yard.

-Following the CIB investigation, Ford is satisfied that there was no one else was involved in Beech's corruption, but is unimpressed by the breakdown in supervision, accountability and line management in CID and Chief Superintendent Mannion informs Deakin and Daly that they are to be transferred.
-Meadows survives at the request of Commander Campbell.
-DC Holmes requests a transfer.
-Deakin and Daly are appalled to discover that Meadows has used his connections to save himself, and Deakin tells Meadows "up yours, Jack!".
-Beech collects a false passport, exchanges a bag of stolen money for some diamonds, and boards a plane to Australia.
+Following the CIB investigation, Ford is satisfied that no one else was involved in Beech's corruption, but was left unimpressed by the breakdown in supervision, accountability and overall line management in CID and leaves the decision on any potential changes to Chief Superintendent Mannion, who informs Deakin and Daly that they are to be transferred.
+Meadows survives at the request of Commander Campbell, pending the outcome of a disciplinary board while DC Holmes requests a transfer.
+Both Deakin and Daly are appalled to discover that Meadows has used his connections to save himself, and Deakin says to Meadows: "Up yours, Jack!" before both he and Daly finally leave Sun Hill after 6 and 4 years, respectively.
+Beech collected a false passport, exchanged a bag of stolen money for some diamonds, and boarded a plane to Australia.